charles-inman/node-timezone-example/README.md

 ## Running the tests

-No current tests - Code is written in a way that is easy to test Example
+No current tests, Code is written in a way that's easy to test Example
 ```
 	import React from "react";